 Finally, let the glue dry for 8-10 hours before cleaning up the faces with a jointer.

 4.4 Cut and assemble the runners and the base

-- In assembling the runners and the blade, begin by first cutting your back fence square.
-After this, you go on to mark your workpiece using a table saw sled base.
+- When assembling the runners and the blade, cut your back fence square.
+After this, you mark your workpiece using a table saw sled base.

 - You can cover all exposed edges using a round rover.
 Then dimension the plywood to make cuts at necessary points.

-- Cut your runners using the maple wood according to your dimensions for width.
+- Cut your runners using maple wood according to your dimensions for width.

-- Adjust the fence to ⅜”, then flip your runners and run them through.
+- Adjust the fence to ⅜”, flip your runners and run them through.

 - Drill countersunk holes in each runner.